Extensional Taylor Expansion: The extensional resource calculus

-We call \definitive{value sums} (resp. \definitive{base sums}, \definitive{bag sums}, \definitive{stream sums}) the elements of $\ValueSums$ (resp. $\BaseSums$, $\BagSums$, $\StreamSums$), which we denote with capital letters $\vtermsA,\vtermsB,\vtermsC$ (resp. $\btermsA,\btermsB,\btermsC$; $\bagsA,\bagsB,\bagsC$; $\strsA,\strsB,\strsC$).
+We call \definitive{value sums} (resp.\ \definitive{base sums}, \definitive{bag sums}, \definitive{stream sums}) the elements of $\ValueSums$ (resp.\ $\BaseSums$, $\BagSums$, $\StreamSums$), which we denote with capital letters $\vtermsA,\vtermsB,\vtermsC$ (resp.\ $\btermsA,\btermsB,\btermsC$; $\bagsA,\bagsB,\bagsC$; $\strsA,\strsB,\strsC$).
 As announced we may write $\ResourceSums$ for any of $\ValueSums$, $\BaseSums$, $\BagSums$, or $\StreamSums$; and we may call \definitive{term sum} any value sum, base sum, bag sum, or stream sum, which we then denote by $\termsA,\termsB,\termsC$.

-We also call \definitive{head sum} (resp. \definitive{expression sum}) any of a value sum (resp. term sum) or of a value variable, which we denote by $\hexprsA,\hexprsB,\hexprsC$ (resp. by $\exprsA,\exprsB,\exprsC$).
+We also call \definitive{head sum} (resp.\ \definitive{resource sum}) any of a value sum (resp.\ term sum) or of a value variable, which we denote by $\hexprsA,\hexprsB,\hexprsC$ (resp.\ by $\exprsA,\exprsB,\exprsC$).
 We abuse notation and write $\HeadSums$ for $\LVar\cup\ValueSums$, and then write $\ExprSums$ for any of $\HeadSums$, $\BaseSums$, $\BagSums$, or $\StreamSums$.
-Again, we introduce head sums and expressions sums only as technical devices allowing us simplify some definitions or proofs.
+Again, we introduce head sums and expression sums only as technical devices allowing us to simplify some definitions or proofs.
 Note that we do not need to consider sums of head expressions mixing value terms and variables.

-We then extend term formers and operations to all syntactic categories by linearity so that:
+We then extend term formers and operations to all syntactic categories by linearity so that, for any finite sets $I$ and $J$, we have: